So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 How to get to Salento from Cali?

-Head to the Cali Terminal and grab a ticket to Salento.
+Head to the Cali Terminal and grab a ticket to Salento (or buy them ahead of time online).
 This will include a transfer in Armenia.
 If there aren’t any available, just buy a ticket to Armenia first, then another from Armenia to Salento once you arrive.
 The trip from Cali to Salento takes about 4 hours (including the transfer).

 Where to stay in Salento, Colombia?